wujunwei928/s4ds/README.md

-#  Scala for data science examples
+#  Scala for data science examples aaaaafdafad

 This repository contains the code examples for [Scala for data science](http://pascalbugnion.net/book.html).
 The aim of the book is to teach people who know a bit of Scala about useful libraries and tools for writing data science applications.